A Smoked Brisket Recipe That Produces Outstanding Results

 The Texas Crutch is a great method to help push through the stall and retain more moisture in your meat.
 In some instances, you could lose some bark quality.
 Whether you crutch or not, is up to you.

-When the brisket hits 200 degrees, pull it from your smoker, and put the wrapped brisket in a cooler with a towel or two on top of it, and close the lid.
+When the brisket hits 200 degrees, pull it from your smoker.
+Wrap over the butcher paper with foil, and put the brisket in a cooler with a towel or two on top of it, and close the lid.
 Let it rest in the cooler for at least 60 minutes.
-I usually let my briskets rest for a minimum of two hours.
+I let my briskets rest for a minimum of two hours.
+This helps the moisture in the meat redistribute and results in more flavor in every slice of brisket.

 Slicing Smoked BBQ Brisket